rails/rails/guides/source/active_record_validations.md

 ### `format`

-This helper validates the attributes' values by testing whether they match a given regular expression, which is specified using the `:with` option.
+This validator validates the attributes' values by testing whether they match a given regular expression, which is specified using the `:with` option.

 ```ruby